-- 3.7.2 Each applicant must submit the application for renewal to the CAAM not less than 4 calendar months before the certificate expires. - 3.8 Display of Certificate & Policies. - 3.8.1 Each TAC holder must display the certificate at its operations base and in a place that is visible and normally accessible to the public. - 3.8.2 The TAC must be made available for inspection upon request by the CAAM. - 3.8.3 The Safety, Security and Quality policy, or a combination of those, must be visible at the principle business office and at all ground stations of the certificate holder in places accessible to all staff.
+3.9 Display of Certificates & Policies.

+- 3.9.1 Each TAC holder must display the certificate at its operations base in a place that is visible and normally accessible to the public.
+A certified true copy of TAC must be displayed at all operations aerodromes. - 3.9.2 The TAC must be made available for inspection upon request by the CAAM. - 3.9.3 The Safety, Security, and Quality policy, or a combination of those, must be visible at the principal business office and at all ground stations of the certificate holder in places accessible to all staff